|

 sic empta" - you get what you pay for.
 We sell machines by the

-at high output will cost more but always have the power available
+of operating continuously at high output will cost more but always

-for larger and more varied applications and will never require a re-heat
+have the power available for larger and more varied applications and

 /\ Back to top